 NIFA is exposed to basis risk on the Swaps.
 NIFA is paying a fixed rate of interest to the counterparties and the counterparties are paying a variable rate to NIFA represented by a percentage of the one-month London Inter-Bank Offered Rate ("LIBOR"), plus a fixed spread.
 The amount of the variable rate swap payments received from the counterparties does not normally equal the actual variable rate payable to the bondholders.
 Should the historical relationship between LIBOR and NIFA's variable rate on its bonds move to converge, there is a cost to NIFA.
-Conversely, should the relationship between LIBOR and NIFA's variable rate on its bonds move to diverge, there is a benefit to NIFA.
+Conversely, should the relationship between LIBOR and NIFA's variable rate on NIFA.